pjh2196/python-practice/README.md

-# python-practice
+# Python Practice

-My daily Python practice
+This repository is for my daily Python practice.
+Starting from April 2025 💻✨